 M. N. Miller’s 2019 Year In Film

 The year has come and gone.
-2019 was a very good year in film and while many have said it can’t hold a candle to last year’s crop — 2018, admittedly, had an incredibly deep bench of quality films where any in your top 50 list could slide into this year’s top end-of-the-year rankings — I would still say your favorite 20 films this year are as strong as any from this decade.
+2019 was an outstanding year in film.
+While many have said it couldn’t hold a candle to last year’s crop — 2018, admittedly, had an incredibly deep bench of quality films where any in your top 50 list could slide into this year’s top end-of-the-year rankings — I would still say your favorite 20 films this year are as strong as any from this decade.

 What have I done here?
 Well, I decided to rank every single film I saw that was considered an official release within this calendar year.
 I don’t care if something was labeled a “television” event on Netflix like American Son, or that I am counting Falling Inn Love in the same category as cinema; if the streaming king wants to run with the studio system during the awards season, then we need to hold all their films accountable.
-Netflix, Hulu, HBO, Showtime, they all count in my book; I even managed to include a Redbox original release.
+Netflix, Hulu, HBO, Showtime all count in my book; I even included a Redbox original release.

 So, please take a few minutes to stroke my ego, as I pretend everyone in the world wants to know that I saw 219 films in 2019 (the fact that number worked out that way is pure dumb luck) and how I ranked them with the incredible amount of time I wasted creating this list.
 Is it a bit self-absorbed, perhaps?
 Maybe.
 Does it lack some humility?
-Well, I don’t agree.
+Well, I’m afraid I have to disagree.
 The reason is that I’ve always said why I’m so great is because of my incredible modesty.
 Could you even call it self-indulgent?
 You’re goddamn right.